 Other Theatre 167 projects include Antu Yacob's MOURNING SUN, which premiered at Theatre 167 and toured to the Kampala International Theatre Festival in Uganda, J.Stephen Brantley's PIRIRA, set simultaneously in Malawi and New York, which received the 2014 NYIT Award for Outstanding Premiere Production Of A Play and transferred Off-Broadway, and the multi-writer CHURCH OF WHY NOT, inspired by an interfaith activist community.

 Commissions include three pieces for Queens Theatre's WORLDS FAIR PLAYS (NY Times Critics' Pick,) I LIKE TO BE HERE: JACKSON HEIGHTS REVISITED, or, THIS IS A MANGO at the New Ohio for the Obie-winning Theatre:Village Festival, and the National Geographic-sponsored HOW WE ARE CONNECTED at Brooklyn Museum and El Museo del Barrio.
 Musical theatre highlights include DREAMHOUSE, which she also co-created, and the European premiere of Adam Guettel’s MYTHS AND HYMNS.

-She has crafted immersive, site-specific projects for Queens Museum, the NY Transit Museum, and most recently, collaborated with Marina Budhos on a street theatre adaptation of her novel WATCHED, which explores the impact of surveillance on Muslim-American communities.
+She has crafted immersive, site-specific projects for Queens Museum and the NY Transit Museum, and developed a site-specific version of Marina Budhos' novel WATCHED, which explores the impact of surveillance on Muslim-American communities.

-Upcoming projects include the world premiere of Tina Howe's SINGING BEACH at HERE Arts Center, a workshop of a new musical about environmentalist Rachel Carson, and ASK ME NO QUESTIONS, a one-woman show about teens and deportation which she is co-creating with performer Lipica Shah.
+Other recent projects include the world premiere of Tina Howe's SINGING BEACH at HERE Arts Center, and RACHEL, a new musical about environment activist Rachel Carson, and an adaptation of the novel WATCHED.